-An interesting point derived from the above analysis is that the bottom-up and top-down approaches, which possess distinct properties in terms of model reliability and discrimination, are likely to result in different local maximums of the objective function, suggesting that their combination may thus provide for more reliable diarization.
-We report our recent work on system combination in Section 4.5.
+An interesting point derived from the above analysis is that the bottom-up and top-down approaches, which possess distinct properties in terms of model reliability and discrimination, are likely to result in different local maxima of the objective function, suggesting that their combination may thus provide for more reliable diarization.
+Previous work would seem to support this observation [24].
+We report our recent work on system combination in Section IV-E.